misiektoja/spotify_monitor/docs/index.md

 ## Features

 ### 🔍 Real-time Tracking
-- **Friend Activity**: Monitor songs listened by Spotify users in real-time.
+- **Friend Activity**: Monitor songs listened to by Spotify users in real time.
+- **Scrobble Health**: Detect and alert when Spotify scrobbles stop showing up on Last.fm.
 - **Presence Detection**: Detect when friends get **online** or **offline**.
 - **Session Stats**: Display **duration, track counts** and **songs on loop**.